30 Growth Mindset Phrases to Encourage Children

 23. “Nice try!”

-This phrase validates a child’s efforts–no matter what the outcome is.
+This phrase validates a child’s efforts–no matter the outcome.

 24. “Great use of your resources!”

-People with a growth mindset are not afraid to ask for help and understand self-advocacy is essential to their future success.
+People with a growth mindset are not afraid to ask for help and understand that self-advocacy is essential to their future success.
 When children feel safe asking for help, they can make significant progress.
-And with the right guidance, children can learn to sharpen their communication skills and confidently use their resources.
+With the right guidance, children can learn to sharpen their communication skills and confidently use their resources.

 25. “I admire your patience.”

-Working through failure can certainly test one’s patience.
-While giving up is an easy way out that a lot of people prefer to take, being persistent in solving a problem is what separates the high achievers from the rest of the bunch.
+Working through failure can undoubtedly test one’s patience.
+While giving up is an easy way out that many people prefer to take, being persistent in solving a problem separates the high achievers from the rest of the bunch.

 26. “How does it feel to be so close to reaching your goal?”

 Asking this question will invite a child to stop and consider their feelings and sense of pride for their hard work.
-Sometimes a little reminder of how far someone has come can be all the motivation they need to finish strong.
+Sometimes, a little reminder of how far someone has come can motivate them to finish strong.

 27. “I like your determination!”

-Acknowledging a child’s determination to succeed can help them maintain their positive energy.
+Acknowledging a child’s determination to succeed can help them maintain positive energy.

-Whether it was a week or a year, this can help children reflect on their progress and maintain hope for their success in the future.
+Whether it was a week or a year, this can help children reflect on their progress and maintain hope for their future success.

 29. “Let’s reflect on what you did.”

-When children take the time to deeply reflect on their experiences and challenges, they can identify gratifying experiences as well as things they may aspire to do differently in the future.
-Either way, it encourages children to focus on their process.
+When children take the time to reflect deeply on their experiences and challenges, they can identify gratifying experiences as well as things they may aspire to do differently in the future.
+Either way, this encourages children to focus on their process.

 30. “What could you improve?”

 Encouraging children to seek out areas that could use improvement will reinforce the importance of a process rather than just the outcome.
-Doing this on a continuous basis can instill a habit of continuous improvement.
+Continuously doing this can instill a habit of continuous improvement.

 Final Thoughts on Growth Mindset Phrases to Encourage Children

-Your child’s growth mindset can be the deciding factor between success and failure.
-The concept of a growth mindset encourages children to overlook the grief or discomfort associated with failure in order to gain enthusiasm about their future success.
+Your child’s growth mindset can decide between success and failure.
+The concept of a growth mindset encourages children to overlook the grief or discomfort associated with failure to gain enthusiasm about their future success.
 Using these phrases to instill a growth mindset will help your child become confident in their abilities and encourage them to keep trying instead of giving up.

 Connie Mathers is a professional editor and freelance writer.
 She holds a Bachelor's Degree in Marketing and a Master’s Degree in Social Work.
 When she is not writing, Connie is either spending time with her daughter and two dogs, running, or working at her full-time job as a social worker in Richmond, VA.